joshughes/s3-cache-action/README.md

   You can include the same `key` in `restore-keys` for prefix matching.
 - The action does not separate caches based on the operating system, especially for Windows.
   You can include `${{ runner.os }}` in `key` and `restore-keys`.
-- The action uses only gzip compression to simplify implementation, while `actions/cache` uses Zstandard if possible.
+- The action supports optional gzip compression (disabled by default for faster tar archiving), while `actions/cache` uses Zstandard if possible.
   The action does not use any external commands, while `actions/cache` relies on `tar`, `gzip`, and `zstd` commands.

+## Performance Optimizations

+- **Multipart Uploads**: The action uses optimized multipart uploads to S3 with 8MB part size and 10 concurrent uploads.
+  This configuration is designed to saturate high-bandwidth links when running in AWS (same region as the S3 bucket).
+- **Optional Compression**: Gzip compression is optional (via `enable-gzip` parameter) to balance transfer time vs compression overhead.
+  For same-region AWS deployments with high bandwidth, uncompressed uploads may be faster for already-compressed artifacts.

 ## npm package
 The core implementation of this action is available as an npm package: